AI Industry Trends

 Daeda AI

 The full Daeda app on the HubSpot Marketplace.
-An AI-powered HubSpot operations platform with three pillars: AI-Powered Workflow Actions (the Ask AI workflow step), the Autofill CRM Card, and the Automation Suite.
+An AI-powered HubSpot operations platform for portal audits, troubleshooting, dependency mapping, multi-portal operations, and Human-Approved Write Plans.
 The Automation Suite connects your AI assistant (Claude Desktop, Cursor, or similar) to Daeda’s managed database service - so it is not local-first; the synced portal mirror lives in Daeda-hosted infrastructure, not on your laptop.
-Authenticates via HubSpot OAuth with deep optional scopes, supports existing custom objects, multi-portal switching from inside your AI assistant, and builds writes as human-approved Write Plans you review and confirm in one step.
+Authenticates via HubSpot OAuth with deep optional scopes, supports existing custom objects, multi-portal switching from inside your AI assistant, and builds writes as human-approved Write Plans you review, approve, or reject inside Daeda AI in HubSpot.
 Pricing on the product page.

 Deep Optional Scopes

 Daeda AI’s permission model.
 Instead of all-or-nothing app access, you explicitly grant read or write access object-by-object - Contacts, Companies, Deals, Tickets, and any custom objects.
-Every feature (Workflow Actions, Autofill, Write Plans) respects the same scope model.
+Write Plans and connected AI tools respect the same scope model.

 HubSpot MCP